2007 North American heat wave

 The 2007 North American heat wave started at the end of July and lasted into the first weeks of August.
-It was associated with severe drought over regions of the southeastern United States and parts of the Great Lakes region.
+It was associated with a severe drought over regions of the southeastern United States and parts of the Great Lakes region.

 History

 The major heat wave of 2007 lasted from 3 to 25 August across eastern United States, while a second wave hit the Midwest and California in October.

 Temperatures surpassed 100 F as far north as Kansas City, MO and St. Louis, MO.
 Dew points reached the mid-region of 70 F, creating heat index values of 108 or more in much of the affected areas.
 The accompanying high-pressure systems caused drought conditions, especially in areas that were already experiencing drought conditions, such as northern Alabama.
 It caused drought conditions in the Ohio and Mississippi River Valleys.
 The drought decreased soil moisture to below 98-99% of normal levels.

 August 2007 turned out to be one of the 20 warmest Augusts for the United States since 1895.

 A heat-wave forecast was issued in June 2007 for the Columbus, Ohio area.
 In Indiana, heat advisories were issued after at least four days of 90 F days in early August.
 In Evansville, Indiana, August had the highest average temperature recorded until that time, 96 F, surpassed in 2012.
 Indianapolis had a 14-day streak of temperatures of 90 F or higher.
 Paducah, Kentucky had 28 straight days of 90 F-plus temperatures, a record broken in 2010.